 No.5 – Previous (or existing) tenants have negative experiences

 The proof is always in the pudding and if existing or previous tenants have bad stories to tell about the landlord, it is wise for you to listen to them.

 People will definitely talk about whether or not the landlord is keeping his or her side of the agreement – plus you might just find some online reviews.

 No.6 – The building is an eye-sore

 A building that looks worse for wear is a sign of neglect and it shows what the landlord’s view on maintenance is.

 If the exterior of the house or garden is properly tended to, it should be a good indication as to what is going on inside.
 In the case of a flat or security complex, check the common areas and see whether they are properly maintained.
 This will give you a good idea of what the units look like.

 Landlords and tenants can have beautiful relationships, but the tone should be set from the start.

-You are renting and you should feel comfortable, safe and clean in the environment where you choose to stay.
+As a tenant, it is your prerogative to feel comfortable, safe and clean in the environment where you choose to stay.